OZ7UP/Roseburn-Avenue/about.md

 ### Contact us

-No email contact for the moment, but please feel free to communicate with us on Mastodon!
+Feel free to reach out either via email (in the footer) or via Mastodon!